Find an online broker to work for your limited company’s needs.

 Interactive Brokers is fast, reliable, affordable, and incredibly savvy.
-They do offer a lot of education and tools for beginning traders, but they really appeal to the experienced trader in terms of meeting their needs and not being overly simplified.
+It offers a lot of educational tools for beginner traders, but it also appeals to the experienced trader in terms of meeting their needs and not being overly simplified.

-This means that any level of trading expertise can find their place here and enjoy an awesome share dealing experience.
+This means that any level of trading expertise can find their place here and enjoy a great share dealing experience.

 Interactive Brokers has been around for a long time.
-They offer stocks, ETFs, mutual funds, commodities, and more.
-And they’ve been doing that since 1978.
-They’ve had time to establish themselves and that has led them to be one of the largest brokerage companies out there.
+It offers stocks, ETFs, mutual funds, commodities, and more.
+And it's been doing that since 1978.
+It's had time to establish itself and that has led it to be one of the largest brokerage companies out there.

-Perhaps one of the best qualities about this platform is that they’ve created a design that is as simple or as intuitive as you really need or want it to be.
+Perhaps one of the best qualities about this platform is that it's created a design that is as simple or as intuitive as you really need or want it to be.
 You can navigate easily and quickly to do whatever it is you’re after.
-Their trading execution is speedy too.
+Its trading execution is speedy too.
 You’ve got close access to data, research, reports, and trading tools.